nityakk/IMDbFilms/README.md

-# Analysis of various films on IMDb
+# Film Industry Trend Exploration

 This project attempts to answer questions about video medias such as movies, TV series, shorts etc. found in the IMDb Database.
 Specifically: